 I look forward to working as your ally in the most important work of your life.

 Peter Sholley studied at the California Institute of Integral Studies, earning his Masters in Counseling Psychology with a concentration in Somatic Psychotherapy.
 He spent three years counseling and training at the Center for Somatic Psychotherapy and also worked for three years as a Sandplay counselor at the Alvarado School in San Francisco.
 He interned with San Francisco Psychotherapy Associates under the supervision of Frances Verrinder until receiving his Marriage and Family Therapist license in June of 2013.
-He now has offices in San Francisco and Santa Rosa.
-Peter is a co-founder of Nourish Together, working with nutrition consultant Thais Harris to help couples achieve health goals together ().
+Peter is a co-founder of Nourish Together, working with nutrition consultant Thais Harris to help couples achieve health goals together (www.nourishtogether.com).

 His interests include neurophysiology, ecopsychology, animal-assisted therapies, EMDR, and hypnotherapy.